 We have a risk control team to conduct comprehensive market due diligence to identify solar projects that have projected internal returns that meet our standards.
 We have experienced and qualified engineering teams and engage external independent experienced qualified engineering to design the projects with technical specifications that provide for the quality and performance of our solar power plants.
 Solar modules used in our solar power projects are from our related parties or third party suppliers and have the certifications and meet test standards.
-We closely monitor and supervise construction contractors as part of the quality control process, who also typically provide warranties and performance guarantees for a period of time.
-Our O&M team and third party O&M service providers tests, checks and continuously monitors the quality and performance of our operating solar power projects.
+We closely monitor and supervise construction contractors as part of the quality control process, who also typically provide warranties and performance of our operating solar power projects.
 See also "-Engineering, Procurement and Construction" and "-Operations and Maintenance."